Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 ### Terminal (the command line cmd on Windows never was)

-Here the user is located in root ~ :
+Here the user is located in their home directory `~` :

 ```bash
 username@linux:~$